less/less-docs/content/home/using-less.md

 java -jar js.jar -f less-rhino-<version>.js lessc-rhino-<version>.js styles.less styles.css
 ````

 This will compile styles.less file and save the result to styles.css file.
 The output file parameter is optional.
-If it is missing, less will output the result to `stdout`.
+If it is missing, less will output the result to `stdout`.-->

 # Client-side Usage